 An underwater inspection was performed in 2008 under Contract No. C-476A.
 The underwater components of the substructure were noted to be in good condition.
+For additional information see the final Contract No. C-476A report.

 The sign structure is in overall good condition.